Jack-Ji/jok/README.md

 }
 ```

-Now you can compile and run your game using command `zig build run`, have fun!
+Compile and run your game using command `zig build run`, have fun!
 Please let me know if you have any issue or developed something
 interesting with this little framework.

 Noticed yet?
 That's right, you don't need to write main function, `jok` got your back.